 I grew up attending CCD, a children’s church school, and going to church a handful of times throughout the year.
-However, I never felt very religious and usually was pretty unenthusiastic about the Sundays we went to mass.
+However, I never felt very religious and was usually pretty unenthusiastic about the Sundays we went to mass.
 I always assumed these feelings were because I was a kid and as I matured I would develop a greater sense of religion, whether it was in the Catholic tradition I was raised in, or a different denomination altogether.
 However, that never seemed to happen and as I grew up and moved on to college, religion became a minimal aspect of my life.

 My husband has a similar attitude about religion, so it’s never been a big point of discussion in our relationship.
 After we got engaged, we attended services at a few different churches, and it didn’t spur any new sense of faith in either of us.
 After a fair amount of thought, it turns out that for a variety of reasons a deep sense of religion isn’t something I personally connect with but am in no way against.

 I love the festivity and decorations and cheer, but I want to make sure that celebrating Christmas doesn’t turn into a focus on materialism or overconsumption without any greater sense of doing good.
-So, we created an intentional list of how we will spend our time this holiday season so we can make sure to still celebrate meaningfully if the Christian aspect of the holiday isn’t going to our focus:
+So, we created an intentional list of how we will spend our time this holiday season so we can make sure to still celebrate meaningfully if the Christian aspect of the holiday isn’t going to be our focus.

-We will take time away from the hustle and bustle of daily obligations so we can spend time as a family.
+We will take time away from the hustle and bustle of daily obligations so we can spend time as a family

 During the holiday season, we’ll try to limit our to-do lists, tasks, and appointments as much as possible so that we can free up time to spend together.
-Even when it’s hard, we’ll carve out time to do something festive—like take an afternoon off work and daycare for holiday baking.
+Even when it’s hard, we’ll carve out time to do something festive—like take an afternoon off for holiday baking.
 We can save the annual eye exam, home maintenance project, or oil change for after the New Year.

-We will take time to give back to others.
+We will take time to give back to others

 I want our family to embrace our incredibly good fortune and focus on spreading joy and cheer to those in need.
 Personally, one of my favorite Christmas mornings was spent serving a holiday meal at a community center.
-This year, I’ll plan to take my daughter shopping for Toys for Tots donations and we’ll send cards to the children’s hospital, overseas troops, or a nursing home.
+This year, I’ll plan to safely take my daughter shopping for Toys for Tots donations and we’ll send cards to the children’s hospital, overseas troops, or a nursing home.
 Hopefully, we’ll find a volunteer activity she really connects with that we can continue after the holidays end.

-We will take time to embrace the merriment and cheer together.
+We will take time to embrace the merriment and cheer together

-We will take time to be thankful for what we already have.
+We will take time to be thankful for what we already have

 We’ll focus on the joy and experience of the Christmas season and not just the gifts.
-Since last year I’ve been more intentional about minimizing gift giving and supporting small local businesses with my purchases.
-Try adopting the “four gift rule” of “something you want, something you need, something to wear, and something to read” as a way to reduce massive gift giving.
+Since last year, I’ve been more intentional about minimizing gift-giving and supporting small local businesses with my purchases.
+Try adopting the “four gift rule” of “something you want, something you need, something to wear, and something to read” as a way to reduce massive gift-giving.

 I was worried that our way of celebrating Christmas would have too shallow of a focus and would send the wrong message to our young and impressionable daughter.
 But with more planning around these aspects of Christmas, we can make sure we are setting an example of a purposeful holiday season focused on family, good cheer, and giving back.